iirisarri/CrashCourse-Phylogenomics/README.md

 You will learn the most fundamental steps in the phylogenomics pipeline, allowing you to go from a bunch of sequences from different species to a phylogenetic tree that represents how these species are related to each other in evolutionary terms.

 The phylogenomics pipeline can become very complex, many additional steps might be included (particularly at the stage of dataset assembly!) and some analyses can take weeks to complete.
 Pipelines are modular, meaning they can (and should) be improved, as well as modified to the particular question at hand.
-Here, we will cover the basics of a phylogenomic pipeline: identification of homologs, multiple sequence alignment, alignment trimming and phylogenetic inference with concatenation and coalescent methods.
+Here, we will cover the basics of a phylogenomic pipeline: identification of homologs, multiple sequence alignment, alignment trimming, and phylogenetic inference with concatenation and coalescent methods.

 ## Objective and data